YatipaC/LuckBox/README.md

 ## Features

-* Enabling creation of Gachapon-styled for NFT for anyone
+* Enabling creation of Gachapon-styled for NFT
 * Earn drawing fees in $MATIC
 * Support of ERC-721 NFT
 * Customizable winning chance per NFT from 0.1% to 10%